 - apply by May 1 – to begin studies in Spring/Summer Term (of the same year)

-Applications are accepted year-round from students who are registered as an apprentice and are pursuing technical training for their trade.
+Applications are accepted year-round from young adults who are registered as an apprentice and are pursuing technical training for their trade.
 Applications must be received at least 8 to 10 weeks before training begins.

 How to apply